 This is a healthy recipe for Greek baked giant beans (Gigantes Plaki).
 Learn all the traditional secrets and an easy method for the best beans you can make in the oven!
+Best served with a Greek salad (Horiatiki) or this delicious Cretan Dakos salad.

 Well, after making these Greek traditional baked chickpeas (Revithada) I just knew I had to post another emblematic Greek recipe with legumes, and of course I’m talking about Greek baked giant beans or Gigantes Plaki as they're known in Greek.
 I said this recipe is easy, and it is, but easy doesn’t always mean quick.
 You’ll have to do a little scheduling and soak the beans overnight for the best and creamiest results.